 About José Gustavo

-José Gustavo Arocha is currently a Research Fellow for the Center for a Secure Free Society (SFS) leading the VRIC program.
+José Gustavo Arocha is currently a Senior Research Fellow for the Center for a Secure Free Society (SFS) leading the VRIC program.
 He is a retired Lieutenant Colonel from the Venezuelan Army and former political prisoner from 2014 to 2015.
 José Gustavo has a multidisciplinary background with specializations in civil-military relations, violent conflicts, cybersecurity, and terrorism threats in Latin America.
 He has provided advice and logistical services to high-profile Venezuelan dissidents and regime critics.

 Mr. Arocha graduated with full honors in 1990 from Venezuela’s Military Academy and remained a rising star in the Army for many years, being the highest scoring officer in his promotion group when ascended to captain in 1998.
 During the tumultuous years of Hugo Chávez’s government, his outspoken and independent nature became a liability for the increasingly partisan Venezuelan Army.
 In 2007-2008, as student movements raged across the country in protest, Mr. Arocha focused on building bridges and attempting to find common ground between the groups demonstrating on the streets and local troop commanders to minimize the risk of military repression.